 If the concept of Trinity is true that the Father, the Son, and the Holy Spirit are all the one God, then is it not possible that we can pray to each of the members of the Trinity?
 Or, should we only pray to the Father or only pray to "God"?
 Jesus told us to pray to the Father in Matt.
-6:9 when He said, "Pray, then, in this way: 'Our Father who art in heaven, hallowed be Thy name."
+6:9 when He said, "Pray, then, in this way: 'Our Father who is in heaven, holy Is Your name."
 What is the proper method of prayer?

 In 1 Cor.
 1:9 it says, "God is faithful, through whom you were called into fellowship with His Son, Jesus Christ our Lord."
 The word "fellowship" is the Greek word koinonia which is also translated as the word "communion."
 1 Cor.
 1:9 says that we are to have an intimate fellowship with Jesus.
 That is fine.
 But, how can we have fellowship with someone with whom we never talk?
 Therefore, this verse can also be used to support the idea of praying to Jesus.

 If it is okay to pray to the Father and the Son, is it alright to pray to the Holy Spirit?
 The answer would be yes because the Holy Spirit is also God.
 Nevertheless, we never see an instance in the Bible where anyone prays to the Holy Spirit.
 Why is that?
 The answer is that the Holy Spirit does not bear witness of Himself.
 He bears witness of the Son (John 15:26).
 But still, we can pray to the Spirit because we are also called into fellowship with the Spirit.
 2 Cor.
 13:14 says, "The grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit, be with you all."

 Finally, we can simply pray to God.
 We can address God, the Lord, in our prayers; and as we feel led, address the members of the Trinity.